 - CTD Conversion:

-- Gap Analysis between the old format and new ZA CTD (Common Technical Document for South Africa) format which is mandatory as per the Medicines Control Council of South Africa
+- Gap Analysis between the old format and new ZA CTD (Common Technical Document for South Africa) format which is mandatory as per the South African Health Products Regulatory Authority (SAHPRA) [formerly known as MCC]

 - Dossier harmonization and Master Dossier Preparation based on CTD format and enabling companies to address the need for reusability of the dossiers for other markets in Africa outside South Africa (saving time for multiple country specific applications)